nipanimaju/coming-soon/README.md

 * Edit the HTML and JS to fit your needs.
 * The JS file contains the target date, in first line (format "yyyy-mm-dd").
 * The HTML file contains all texts and social media account links.
 * You can add more icons at the ending of the page.
-For getting the icon codes, you may go [here](Get icons from here for this project: https://fontawesome.com/v5.15/icons?d=gallery&p=2)
+For getting the icon codes, you may go [here](https://fontawesome.com/v5.15/icons?d=gallery&p=2).
 * Plenty of comments included. ;)